Popcorn Ceiling Removal Mississauga

 The pleura is the lining covering and protecting the chest cavity and lungs.

 Often, patients don’t exhibit symptoms, but some experience difficulty breathing and decreased lung function.

 Mesothelioma is fatal cancer.
 It arises from mesothelial tissues and forms the lining of the lungs, abdominals, and heart cavities.

 Mesothelioma is associated with exposure to asbestos.

 Generally, the latency is thirty to forty years.
 This means that an individual who was exposed to asbestos 30-40 years ago may develop this form of cancer.

 Exposed workers, as well as those who perform stucco ceiling removal on their own, can swallow asbestos fibers.

 The fibers are cleared from the airways in mucous and then swallowed.
-This contributes to the onset of mesothelioma on the peritoneum.
+This contributes to the onset of mesothelioma in the peritoneum.

 The peritoneum is the lining of the abdominal cavity.
 Like lung cancer, the severity of this illness depends on the amount of time the individual in question is exposed.
 Even only months of exposure can cause this cancer.

 About This Home Renovator

-By chance your home’s stucco ceilings have deteriorated, your family may be exposed to asbestos.
+By chance, your home’s stucco ceilings have deteriorated, and your family may be exposed to asbestos.

 Every skilled worker from Mississauga Handyman is equipped with protective gear.
 They can’t be affected by harmful chemicals.